0x4D31/finch/README.md

   }
 }

-# Deceive anything that matches an evasive JA4 profile
+# Slow anything that matches an evasive JA4 profile
-rule "deception-rule" {
+rule "tarpit-rule" {
-  action         = "deceive"
-  deception_mode = "tarpit"        # or "galah" for AI‑generated responses
+  action = "tarpit"

   when any {                       # match if any field is true
     tls_ja4   = ["q13d0312h3_55b375c5d22e_c183556c78e2"]